nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/integrating-cert-manager.md

 ---
-title: "Securing Traffic using Let's Encrypt and Cert-Manager"
+title: "Secure traffic using Let's Encrypt and cert-manager"
-description: "Learn how to issue and mange certificates using Let's Encrypt and cert-manager."
 weight: 300
 toc: true
 docs: "DOCS-1425"
 ---

+Learn how to issue and mange certificates using Let's Encrypt and cert-manager.

+## Overview

 Securing client server communication is a crucial part of modern application architectures.
 One of the most important steps in this process is implementing HTTPS (HTTP over TLS/SSL) for all communications.
 This encrypts the data transmitted between the client and server, preventing eavesdropping and tampering.
 To do this, you need an SSL/TLS certificate from a trusted Certificate Authority (CA).
 However, issuing and managing certificates can be a complicated manual process.
 Luckily, there are many services and tools available to simplify and automate certificate issuance and management.